Alimony & Maintenance

 Alimony is referred to as spousal maintenance in Texas.
 Spousal maintenance payments are made by one spouse for the benefit of the other spouse and can be ordered by a judge during or after a divorce.
 The party requesting to receive spousal maintenance is expected to effectively demonstrate that spousal maintenance payments are essential for them to be able to cover their basic living expenses as they are unable to generate their own income.

-In general terms, Texas courts may take a more cautious approach to granting spousal maintenance payments as they understand that the equal division of marital assets after the divorce may provide the means for both spouses to survive financially, so the party seeking maintenance payments must really prove their case, and working with a Rockport alimony and maintenance lawyer is a fundamental step at this stage.
+In general terms, Texas courts may take a more cautious approach to granting spousal maintenance payments as they understand that the equal division of marital assets after the divorce may provide the means for both spouses to survive financially, so the party seeking maintenance payments must really prove their case.
+Working with a Rockport alimony and maintenance lawyer is a fundamental step at this stage, as your attorney can represent you effectively throughout the process.

 Are Spousal Maintenance and Spousal Support the Same Thing?